 OK, a couple more ways to look at video viewing behavior before we wrap this up.
 The Nielsen report also totals up the time spent with video per day, which includes traditional TV, TV-connected devices, video on a computer, video on smartphones and video on tablets.
 (The last two are limited to video-focused apps/web, such as HBO GO, as opposed to time spent watching video on Facebook, which is excluded.)

 The grand total?
-A massive 6 hours per day spent consuming video content by the average adult.
-(Or 5 hours and 57 minutes if you prize specifics.)
+A sizable 5 hours and 24 minutes per day spent consuming video content by the average adult.

-And last but not least, if you’re wondering, 18-34-year-olds as a whole spent more time in Q1 2018 using the internet on smartphones than watching traditional TV.
-A sign of the changing times…
+And last but not least, if you’re wondering, 18-34-year-olds as a whole continued to spend more time in Q2 2018 using the internet (apps+web) on smartphones than watching traditional TV.

 More to come with the next report’s release.